sofacoustics/Ecosystem/README.md

 Filament is a framework/stack with a panel, table and form builder.
 This may make it *much* easier to create interfaces to database tables.

+## Deploy

+You can deploy to the test server <http://sonicom-test.kfs.oeaw.ac.at> which will do a composer install and artisan migrate:fresh --seed in the post-receive hook

+	git push sonicom-test